Was this content helpful?

 Are signers/payers able to save their credit card info or do they enter it for every envelope?

 They must re-enter for each envelope because DocuSign does not store credit cards.

 What limitations exist for the transaction amount?

-DocuSign maintains per-transaction and velocity limits as a basic fraud prevention measure.
+DocuSign maintains some per-transaction and velocity limits to protect system performance.
 If you intend to process a high volume of transactions (or a smaller volume of high value transactions), please contact your Account Manager to discuss your account's current limits.